mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

   specific advice for steps to take after reading a section.
 * Adding a stub section for APIs.
 * Cleaned up and polished the task queues and web analytics pages.
-* Added learning checklist to operating systems, web servers, task queues and monitoring pages.
+* Added learning checklist to operating systems, web servers, task queues, monitoring pages and WSGI servers.
 * Adding more logging resources.
 * Continuing to add learning checklists to sections such as servers.
 * Moving navigation options into meta tags on markdown pages.